mshafat/allthrusmartphone.xyz/content/blog/reviews/secrets_of_success_russell_brunson.md

 But this is just the front end offer, which Russel is going to giveaway for free (only pay for shipping and handling) if anyone subscribes to the "membership site"...

 ## Secrets of Success Membership Site
 The main offer of Secrets of Success is the membership site which is based on subscription.
-And Russel has collected not only Napoleon Hill's unknown and unpublished books (like Hand of Destiny, Outwitting the Beasts) but also from other thought leaders that nowbody even remembers...All these will be included in the monthly subscription based membership sites which price hasn't disclosed it.
+And Russel has collected not only Napoleon Hill's unknown and unpublished books (like Hand of Destiny, Outwitting the Beasts) but also from other thought leaders that nowbody even remembers...All these will be included in the monthly subscription based membership sites -- price of which hasn't disclosed yet.
 But the site will feature those documents, information, training, coaching...

 If anyone decides to subscribe for a year in advance, Russel has printed Nepopleon Hill's unpublished book "Hand of Destiny" and going to give a copy of the book for FREE.
 Russel said he collected this book from the fan of Napoleon Hill, and that guy used to charge $10,000/day just to read the book, which Russel bought from him for $5000/page!
 Pretty insane deal...